quachck/contacts-app/README.md

 # Contacts App

-This app uses React and Bootstrap to simply fetch and display contact details from https://jsonplaceholder.typicode.com/users.
+This app uses React and Bootstrap to fetch and display simple contact details(name, email and phone number only) from https://jsonplaceholder.typicode.com/users.

 ## Instructions